neil-morrison44/MiSTer_tty2pico/arduino/README.md

 * Optional SPI microSD reader

 The [RoundyPi](https://github.com/sbcshop/RoundyPi) module combines all three pieces of hardware on a single board, and is the recommended hardware to get started.

-### MicroSD Cards

-tty2pico supports loading files from a SPI-based microSD card reader.
-Cards up to 128GB have been tested to work, though larger likely will as well.
-The recommended and supported file system format for SD is exFAT.
-This will allow near instant loading of the tty2pico device as USB Mass Storage, which then allows the rest of the tty2pico application to run smoothly.

-Using FAT32 from microSD does work, however it's not a supported format.
-The cluster size must be very large when formatting the card to ensure as little delay as possible when processing the 10's of thousands of SD reads it takes to mount a FAT volume, which our powerful but still limited MCU will struggle with.
-An 8GB card was test by formatting as FAT32 with 32k cluster size and it worked "OK", as in took several seconds to show as a drive on the computer but overall worked fine.
-While this may work, there honestly is no reason not to use exFAT for this application.

 ### Boards